XRoemer/Alternative-BirdNet-Viewer/README.md

 space or button to play/stop audio
 click to set transport
-click + drag-right to set excerpt
+click + drag-right to set section